Dewald15/Registration-Login-System/README.md

 ## Application Lifecycle with Spring Boot

-When you run your Spring Boot application, several critical steps occur in the background to initialize and configure your application components.
+When you run the application, several critical steps occur in the background to initialize and configure the application components.
 Here's a detailed walkthrough of these operations:

 1. **Application Entry Point**
 - Class: `RegistrationLoginSystemApplication`